kalpana-sivakumar-p/kalpana-sivakumar-p/README.md

-# Hi, I'm Kalpana 👋
+# Hi, I'm Kalpana
 ### Product Marketing · GTM Strategy · AI-Native · Sales enablement

 I build frameworks that turn complex technology into commercial traction.
 My work sits at the intersection of **product positioning & messaging**, **sales enablement**, and **go-to-market strategy** — with a bias toward AI-powered workflows and data-driven decision making.

-Based in London · Open to new opportunities in B2B SaaS, Product & AI
+Based in London · Open to opportunities in B2B SaaS, Product & AI

 ---